FooBarWidget/authlogic_rails3_rspec2_test/README.md

 There is only one controller, `OverviewController`, which maps to the root path and prints the email address of the currently logged in user.

-There is only one test, namely the controller spec `overview_controller_spec`.
-It's supposed to create a user, log in the user, and invoke `OverviewController#index`.
+There are two tests in the controller spec `overview_controller_spec`.
+One test is supposed to create a user, log in the user, and invoke `OverviewController#index`.
+The other one does the same thing without loggin in the user.

 In `spec_helper.rb` I've required `authlogic/test_case` and included `Authlogic::TestCase` in the RSpec config block, as per the Authlogic documentation.

 To run the tests: